01 of 05

 - Join the rows, matching seam intersections carefully.
 Press.

 - Add borders.
 Use 1-1/2" wide strips of green to make the narrow inner border.
 Use 3-1/2" wide strips of dark blue to make the wider outer border.

-- Be sure to measure for borders and sew them to the quilt as explained in how to Sew Butted Borders.
-Beginning quilters -- don't be tempted to measure your quilt along its outer edges -- they will be skewed.
+- Be sure to measure for borders and sew them to the quilt.
+Beginning quilters, don't be tempted to measure your quilt along its outer edge.
+They will be skewed.
 Adding borders is an opportunity to square up the quilt top.

 - Press the quilt and mark for quilting if necessary.

 - Sandwich the quilt with batting and backing.
 Quilt by hand or machine.